 - It’s rough on the hands/gloves.
 This isn’t such a big problem right now because I’m not moving the rocks around on a daily basis.
 But moving them from the truck to the grow bed (and moving them out when I realized that the red cinder was too big) shredded my gloves and nails.

 - Black cinder in particular is light and fragile.
 I’m not sure what’s going to happen when a hurricane hits us because I’m pretty sure a lot of the light lava rock will fly out and make a crunchy mess out of our yard.
 The lava rocks are also crushable.
-Again, it’s not such a problem right now because I don’t touch them much anymore, but I can pinch them between my fingers and crack them in half.
+Again, it’s not such a problem right now because I don’t touch them much anymore, but I can step on them and they’ll break.

 But overall, I really like working with black cinder as a media.
 It does what I need it to do, it has the great advantage of more room to house good bacteria, and most importantly it’s cheap.